-The Z90356 has three external interrupt signals.
+The Z90T366 has three external interrupt signals.
 There are four interrupt sources as follows:

 - Horizontal sync (H{SYNC})

 - Vertical sync (V{SYNC})

-- Capture timer

-- External event (Port09).
+- IR Capture timer multiplexed External event (Port09)

 All interrupts are vectored.
 The capture timer and Port09 are multiplexed to the same interrupt.